NBA Odds In Illinois

-The NBA is a top betting market at legal online sportsbooks as the high-scoring league is the second-most bet on sport behind the NFL.
+The NBA is a top betting market at legal Illinois online sportsbooks.
+The high-scoring league is the second-most bet on sport behind the NFL.
 There’s a lot to love for NBA betting, and people in Illinois are starting to get in on the action.

 Legal sports betting in Illinois means you can now bet on NBA games, player props, futures, and a whole lot more directly from your phone or computer.
 Our guide to NBA betting covers the entire court from live odds direct from IL online sportsbooks to the many ways you can bet on the NBA.

 Check our feed below for the latest NBA point spreads, moneylines and totals odds direct from top Illinois online sportsbooks.
 On the second tab find current NBA futures odds including odds for the NBA Finals, Conference champions and individual player awards including MVP and DPOY.
 Click on any game odds to jump right to the sportsbook, claim your bonus and lock in your bets.

 Yes, retail sports betting in Illinois went live in March 2020 with the online and mobile rollout in June.

 For years, the only option for legal sports betting in the US was in Nevada.
 The story changed in 2018 when the US Supreme Court effectively left the decision to the states.